Venezuela violence flares as foes decry Maduro's power shakeup

 The opposition scoffs that an inept government blames Maduro critics as a smokescreen for rampant crime and lack of maintenance that have Venezuela's infrastructure creaking.

-(Additional reporting by Andreina Aponte, Corina Pons, Brian Ellsworth, Deisy Buitrago and Eyanir Chinea in Caracas, Patricia Zengerle in Washington; Writing by Alexandra Ulmer and Andrew Cawthorne; Editing by W. simon, Diane Craft and Andrew Hay)
+(Additional reporting by Andreina Aponte, Corina Pons, Brian Ellsworth, Deisy Buitrago and Eyanir Chinea in Caracas, Isaac Urrutia in Maracaibo, Maria Ramirez in Puerto Ordaz, and Patricia Zengerle in Washington; Writing by Alexandra Ulmer and Andrew Cawthorne; Editing by W. Simon, Diane Craft and Andrew Hay)